For a full media kit and all other publicity information, please contact Brian Feinblum at Media Connect:

 - Publishers Weekly: Publishers Weekly, which reviews less than 1 percent of books it receives, reviewed Answering Why on 4/30/18, saying “Perceptive…reasonable and thought-provoking arguments all.”

 - ProLiteracy.org’s Notebook: Mark was featured in an article on pages 11–13 of the Spring 2018 issue.

 - Podcast/Radio Interviews: Mark has given interviews on the following radio shows and podcasts:

 Media Kit: Answering Why

-Below you will find elements of the media kit for Mark C. Perna’s book Answering Why: Unleashing Passion, Purpose, and Performance in Younger Generations.
+Below you will find elements of the media kit for Mark C. Perna’s best-selling book Answering Why: Unleashing Passion, Purpose, and Performance in Younger Generations.

 Q & A

 1. What exactly is the “skills gap” and why has it been expanding in our country?

 Mark: The skills gap is a term that describes the divide between the skills employers are looking for in prospective employees and the skills that workers actually have.
 Basically, as our economy grows we just don’t have enough people with the right skills to help businesses power that growth.
 The skills gap is happening to some extent across all industries, but certain industries like manufacturing, construction, and healthcare are especially struggling to find qualified workers.
 There are many reasons for the expanding skills gap, but I believe one of the main factors is how we have taught everyone that college is the only way to win, that you have to go to college to get a high-paying, rewarding job.
 Today, this just isn’t true, and the “college for all” mindset has the unintended effect of stigmatizing certain professions and careers that don’t require a four-year degree.

 2. Why do you assert our education and work force development systems are broken?